Kinetic uncertainty relations for quantum transport

-Apart from the average current $I^{(\nu)}_\alpha$, it involves the bandwidth $B_\alpha^\nu = \int_0^\infty dE\zeta_\alpha^\nu (E)$.\footnote{Note that for the cases plotted in Figs.~\ref{fig:boson_bound} and \ref{fig:fermionic_bound} the bandwidth equals the width of the boxcar transmission, $B^\nu_\alpha=b$.} This shows that, while precision in the classical limit is constrained by the dynamical activity, also quantum bunching effects are constrained, $B_\alpha^\nu/h\geq(I^{(\nu)}_\alpha)^2/S_{\alpha\alpha,\mathrm{bos}}^{(\nu)\mathrm{qu}}\geq (I^{(\nu)}_\alpha)^2/S_{\alpha\alpha,\mathrm{bos}}^{(\nu)}$, and thereby the full precision.
-The intuitive reason for this is that, the smaller the bandwidth, the larger the relative weight of equal-energy states subject to bunching.
+Apart from the average current $I^{(\nu)}_\alpha$, it involves the bandwidth $B_\alpha^\nu = \int_0^\infty dE\zeta_\alpha^\nu (E)$.
+This shows that quantum bunching effects also constrain the full precision, $B_\alpha^\nu/h\geq(I^{(\nu)}_\alpha)^2/S_{\alpha\alpha,\mathrm{bos}}^{(\nu)\mathrm{qu}}\geq (I^{(\nu)}_\alpha)^2/S_{\alpha\alpha,\mathrm{bos}}^{(\nu)}$.
+The intuitive reason for this is that the smaller the bandwidth, the larger the relative weight of equal-energy states subject to bunching.
 Consequently, a small bandwidth leads to large quantum noise at a given current and hence to a reduced precision.
-Infinite bandwidth would make the bound on the quantum noise trivial; however in a realistic setup, we always expect the energy interval contributing to transport to be finite.
-Equation~\eqref{eq:upper-qu-bound} reaches equality when the current integrand is constant over the bandwidth, e.g., when the bandwidth is much smaller than the contact temperatures, or for specific nonthermal distributions.
-Importantly, Eq.~\eqref{eq:upper-qu-bound} also indicates the magnitude of the quantum noise, which can be used to estimate KUR-like precision bounds in the spirit of Eq.~\eqref{eq:cl-bound} from \textit{measurable} quantities, i.e., from the current, the bandwidth, and the full zero-frequency noise.
-Concretely, we find from Eqs.~\eqref{eq:cl-bound} and \eqref{eq:upper-qu-bound},
+Thus, to optimize precision in bosonic systems, it is beneficial to spread out transport over a large energy interval.
+Infinite bandwidth would make the bound on the quantum noise trivial; however, in a realistic setup, we always expect the energy interval contributing to transport to be finite.
+Inequality~\eqref{eq:upper-qu-bound} reaches equality when the current integrand is constant over the bandwidth, e.g., when the bandwidth is much smaller than the contact temperatures.